bmabsout/Thesis/src/chapters/01_background_related_work.typ

 The challenge of learning multiple tasks while avoiding catastrophic forgetting has driven research in continual learning methods @catastrophic-forgetting-binici @catastrophic-forgetting-wolczyk.
 In multi-objective contexts, catastrophic forgetting can be particularly severe when objectives conflict, motivating our multi-fulfillment adaptation approach that preserves objective-specific information during adaptation.

-== Control-Theoretic Approaches

-Classical control theory provides essential foundations for robot learning, particularly for safety-critical applications and stability guarantees.
-This work informs our integration of control-theoretic principles with learning-based methods. while highlighting challenges in real-world deployment.

 == Research Gaps and Motivation

 The literature review reveals several important gaps that motivate our fulfillment-centric approach: